epam/ai-dial/docs/Deployment/realtime-analytics.md

 ## Overview

-Realtime analytics service gathers prompt logs from [DIAL Core](https://github.com/epam/ai-dial-core) and publish them to InfluxDB.
+AI DIAL Analytics Realtime is a service that gathers prompt logs from [DIAL Core](https://github.com/epam/ai-dial-core) and publishes them to InfluxDB.
-The prompt logs are input data that user asks for LLM and output data that LLM responds to the user.
-A user can view analytics data on pre-configured Grafana dashboards.
+The logs of prompts are the data a user provides to LLM and the responses the LLM gives to the user.
+A user can access analytical data through pre-set Grafana dashboards.

 **TODO**
-Update DIAL analytics [README](https://github.com/epam/ai-dial-analytics-realtime/blob/development/README.md) with a link to this document.
+Update AI DIAL Analytics Realtime [README](https://github.com/epam/ai-dial-analytics-realtime/blob/development/README.md) with a link to this document.

 ## Pre-requisites